microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/dailyuserinsightmetricsroot-list-usercount.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the daily [userCountMetric](../resources/usercountmetric.md) objects and their properties.
+Get a list of daily [userCount](../resources/usercountmetric.md) on apps registered in your Microsoft Entra External ID for customers tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).